Support the archive. Submit your records or donate here!

 Marletta

-Marletta was was designed by David Boyd and was one of three yachts (one of two Sixes – Marylette was the other) built by Alexander Robertson & Sons for Lt Col J E Harrison who lived at Marwell Hall, Owslebury from 1932.
+Marletta was was designed by David Boyd and was one of three yachts (one of two Sixes – Marylette being the other) built by Alexander Robertson & Sons for Lt Col J E Harrison, who lived at Marwell Hall in Hampshire in the UK from 1932.

-Marletta was built for the sailing events in the Olympics held at Torbay in 1948 but was not selected to race.
+Marletta was built for the sailing events in the Olympics held at Torbay in 1948, but she was not selected to race.

 She was owned by a resident of Cowes in 1960 and sold to a resident of Marseilles in 1965.
-She then went to Versoix, Switzerland 1969 and her name was changed to Clapotis III.
-In 1973 she was owned in Rolle, Switzerland and re-named Caprice.
+She then went to Versoix in Switzerland in 1969 and her name was changed to Clapotis III.
+In 1973, she was owned in Rolle in Switzerland and re-named Caprice.

-In 1975 she was owned in Genève, Switzerland and named Jabaclao.
-Here she received a complete remodeling of the hull in the Egger boatyard (Lake of Neuchâtel).
-In 1981 the boat was sold again, but stayed on Lake Geneva.
-She was named Duclop II.
+In 1975, she was owned in Geneva, Switzerland, and re-named Jabado.
+Here she received a complete remodeling of her hull in the Egger boatyard (Lake of Neuchâtel).
+In 1981 the boat was sold again, but stayed on Lake Geneva and was re-named Duclop II.

-In 1992, she was sold and changed the name to ‘Belanea’ and sailed in Lake Thoune.
+In 1992, she was sold once more and her name was changed to Belanea.

 Boat ID